-An initiative of the CA Community Colleges, the Guided Pathways Framework creates a highly structured approach to supporting student success that consists of clear course-taking patterns to promote better enrollment decisions and reduce time to completion. (https://www.cccco.edu/College-Professionals/ Guided-Pathways)
+An initiative of the CA Community Colleges, the Guided Pathways Framework creates a highly structured approach to supporting student success that consists of clear course-taking patterns to promote better enrollment decisions and reduce time to completion.
+(California Community Colleges Guided Pathways)

-ITERS - Infant/Toddler Environment Rating Scale
+ITERS - Infant/ Toddler Environment Rating Scale

 The ITERS is used to assess and assign tier ratings to centers serving infants and toddlers.
-It focuses on the physical environment, including resources and health & safety practices. (https://ers.fpg.unc.edu)
+It focuses on the physical environment, including resources and health & safety practices.
+(Environment Rating Scales)